Image

 Illustration of diverse female athletes

 The game is changing.
 For the first time in history, the Paris 2024 Olympic and Paralympic Games will see an equal number of men and women competing.
-This 50:50 representation of athletes makes the Summer Games the first to reach gender parity.
+This 50:50 representation of athletes makes the Summer Games the first to reach gender equality.

 The rise of women's sport in numbers